sebdanielsson/nitmod/docs/nxac.md

 [n_NxAC_CvarScanInterval](cvar-reference#n_NxAC_CvarScanInterval): Delay in milliseconds before starting a new scan after the previous one has finished (Default "300000")
 [n_NxAC_CvarScanMaxWarnings](cvar-reference#n_NxAC_CvarScanMaxWarnings): Maximum number of warnings before kicking a player who doesn't respect the cvar rules.
 Instant kick if set to 0.
 (Default: "1")

+#### Rules

 The syntax for a CVAR Scanner depends of what type of rule is used, and can look like:

 CVARNAME RULE VALUE (EQ, G, L, INC and EXC rules)
 CVARNAME RULE VALUE1 VALUE2 (IN, OUT, GE and LE rules)
 CVARNAME RULE (NULL rule)

-The CVAR scanner supports these rules:
 * EQ "val": Cvar value must be EQUAL to val
 * IN "val1" "val2": Cvar value must be INSIDE val1 and val2
 * OUT "val1" "val2": Cvar value must be OUTSIDE val1 and val2